 - PAPS must be financially stable with the ability to comfortably support a child.

 - PAPS with a history of substance abuse, criminal background, unstable relationships, serious medical illnesses and unstable mental health, will not be eligible

-When PAPS reach the top of CARA's waiting list, CARA proposes the profiles of 1 to 2 children (based on availability) and PAPS have 96 hours to decide if they wish to consider the referral.
-If the referral is rejected the PAPS will fall to the end of the waiting list and must wait their turn again till eligible for another referral.
+When PAPS reach the top of CARA’s waiting list, CARA proposes the profiles of 1 to 2 children (based on availability) and PAPS have 96 hours to decide if they wish to consider the referral.
+If they wish to consider, then they will have 30 days to make their final decision on the proposed match.
+During these 30 days, they may travel to India to see the child if they wish, prior to making their decision.
+If the referral is rejected then the PAPS will fall to the end of the waiting list and must wait their turn again till eligible for another referral.
 This process continues for a period of 2 years after which the PAPS must be re-registered with CARA.
 It takes about 6 months after referral acceptance to complete the adoption and bring your child home.
 All families will make one trip to bring their child home.
 Some families may need to make 2 trips if the Judge requires the PAPs to be present at the court hearing.
-The in-country stay for each trip will be around 1 week.
+The in-country stay for each trip will be around 7 to 10 days.